MikeSchulze/gdUnit3/README.md

 * Mocking a class to simulate the implementation which you define the output of certain function
 * Spy on a instance to verify that a function has been called with certain parameters.
 * Mock or Spy on a Scene
-* Scene runner to simulate interactions on a scene (Input events like mouse and/or keyboard)
+* Provides a scene runner to simulate interactions on a scene
+  * Simmulate by Input events like mouse and/or keyboard
+  * Simulate scene processing by a certain number of frames
+  * Simmulate scene proccessing by waiting for a specific signal
+* Update Notifier to install latest version from GitHub
 * Command Line Tool with HTML report
-* Update Notifier to install latest version from GitHub

 [Documentation](https://github.com/MikeSchulze/gdUnit3/wiki)